 - Pain medications, to reduce pain as well as swelling.
 These include over-the-counter pain killers like Ibuprofen.
 (Consult your health provider before taking any medicine.)

 - Daily exercises, or physical therapy, to strengthen muscles and improve mobility as well as flexibility.
-Treatment involves strengthening the hip extensors on the back of thighs, and stretching the hip flexors on the front of the thighs.
+Treatment involves strengthening the hip extensors on the back of thighs and stretching the hip flexors on the front of the thighs.
 These muscles help in the movement of the pelvis.

 - Weight loss in case of obesity.
 This will help improve the posture and thus help reduce the lordosis.

-- In young children and teens, special kind of braces or support can be used to maintain good posture.
+- In young children and teens, a special kind of braces or support can be used to maintain good posture.

 If lordosis is not treated, it can result in long term pain and discomfort.
-There can also be an increased risk of problems involving the spine, pelvis, legs.
+There can also be an increased risk of problems involving the spine, pelvis, and legs.

-Can Lordosis be prevented?
+Can Lordosis Be Prevented?

 Some exercises and yoga can be performed to maintain a good posture.
 It is also significant to have a proper posture while sitting, standing as well as during work.
 Prolonged standing can also result in lordosis, so it is important to take short breaks if your work involves standing a lot.
-Also have sufficient back support while sitting on a chair.
+Also ensure you have sufficient back support while sitting on a chair.